Klipper3d/klipper/docs/Hall_Filament_Width_Sensor.md

 ## How does it work?

 Sensor generates two analog output based on calculated filament width.
 Sum of output voltage always equals to detected filament width .
 Host module monitors voltage changes and adjusts extrusion multiplier.
 I use aux2 connector on ramps-like board analog11 and analog12 pins.
-You can use different pins and differenr boards
+You can use different pins and differenr boards.

-## Menu variables

-**hall_filament_width_sensor.Diameter** current measured filament width in mm

-**hall_filament_width_sensor.Raw** current raw measured filament width in units

-**hall_filament_width_sensor.is_active** Sensor on or off

 ## Template for menu variables